 To recall, both the iPhone 6 and iPhone 6 Plus lost software support in 2019 with the release of iOS 13.

-Earlier, Apple added the very first 12-inch MacBook to its list of vintage and obsolete products.
+Earlier, Apple added the first 12-inch MacBook to its vintage and obsolete products list.

 The 12-inch MacBook from 2015 was added to Apple’s list of vintage and obsolete products on June 30.
 The device’s addition to the vintage product list comes about six years after the laptop was first launched.